awsdocs/aws-doc-sdk-examples/ruby/example_code/ses/README.md

 # SES code examples for the AWS SDK for Ruby (v3)
 ## Overview
-Shows how to create and manage Amazon Simple Email Service (Amazon SES) domains using the AWS SDK for Ruby (v3).
+These examples show how to create and manage Amazon Simple Email Service (Amazon SES) domains using the AWS SDK for Ruby (v3).

 Amazon Simple Email Service (Amazon SES) is a reliable, scalable, and cost-effective email service.
 Digital marketers and application developers can use Amazon SES to send marketing, notification, and transactional emails.